Gluesticks Blog

 Nutrition

-Calories: 287kcal | Carbohydrates: 39g | Protein: 2g | Fat: 14g | Saturated Fat: 6g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 4g | Trans Fat: 1g | Cholesterol: 21mg | Sodium: 162mg | Potassium: 96mg | Fiber: 2g | Sugar: 21g | Vitamin A: 270IU | Vitamin C: 3mg | Calcium: 20mg | Iron: 1mg
+Calories: 201kcal | Carbohydrates: 21g | Protein: 4g | Fat: 12g | Saturated Fat: 5g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 4g | Trans Fat: 1g | Cholesterol: 52mg | Sodium: 219mg | Potassium: 147mg | Fiber: 1g | Sugar: 11g | Vitamin A: 5713IU | Vitamin C: 2mg | Calcium: 55mg | Iron: 1mg

-Blueberry Crumb Slab Pie
+Pecan Slab Pie

-April 29, 2025 By Brandy 1 Comment
+October 8, 2025 By Brandy 1 Comment

-Slice of blueberry pie on a spatula.
+Slice of pecan slab pie on a white plate.

-Blueberry slab pie on a spatula.
+Slice of pecan slab pie on spatula.

 Why I Like This Recipe

 • Serves a crowd.
 One slab pie will serve 18-24 people.
 I make my slab pies in a 10×15″ jelly roll pan.
 This is a great all-around size.
 It's smaller than the half-sheet baking pans that I typically use, but easier to work with when rolling out the dough.
 You can turn any pie recipe into a slab pie by doubling your favorite two-crust pie crust recipe and making about 1 ½ batches of pie filling.
-Make sure to follow my tips and tricks for achieving a perfectly baked crust (top and bottom)---very important!
+Make sure to follow my tips and tricks for achieving a perfectly baked crust---very important!

 • Basic ingredients: My pie crust recipe is a keeper, a variation of my favorite pie crust recipe from Betty Crocker.
 It uses shortening, butter, and oil for the best texture and flavor.
-You can use canned pie filling if you'd like (you'll need 3 cans), but I like making blueberry pie filling from scratch.
-It's super simple and gives you the best flavor.

-• Stays fresh for several days: Mine have been kept for at least 3 days, making this a great dessert to make the night before you need it.
+• Stays fresh for several days: Pecan pie keeps for at least 3 days in the refrigerator, making this a great dessert to make the night before you need it.

 [feast_advanced_jump_to]

-2. Bake In Bottom ⅓ of Oven: Baking the pie lower in the oven (I bake on the second to bottom rack position) helps the bottom crust to bake evenly.
+1. Bake In Bottom ⅓ of Oven: Baking the pie lower in the oven (I bake on the second to bottom rack position) helps the bottom crust to bake evenly.

-3. Use a Baking Stone: I swear by baking my pies on top of a preheated baking stone (pizza stone).
-If you don't have one that's ok!
-The first two tips will still yield a delicious crust.
-The baking stone just helps center the heat evenly for the bottom crust.
+2. Use a Baking Stone: I swear by baking my pies directly on a preheated baking stone (also known as a pizza stone).
+If you don't have one, still bake the pie in the bottom ⅓ of the oven and add 5 minutes or so to the baking time.
+The baking stone helps center the heat evenly for the bottom crust.

-4. Use a Metal Pan: metal pie pans work better than glass for a golden bottom crust.
+3. Use a Metal Pan: metal pie pans work better than glass for a golden bottom crust.
+Remember, for this recipe, you MUST use a 10"x15" jelly roll pan.
+My measurements and baking time/temp are all formulated for a standard-size jelly roll pan.

 • Butter, Shortening, and Oil: You'll notice that the pie crust calls for all 3 of these fats.
 Each one has its purpose and helps create a delicious and flaky pie crust that rolls out easily and does not need to chill.
 I highly recommend NOT substituting any of these ingredients.
+Butter is also used in the pecan pie filling.

 • Milk or buttermilk: You can use buttermilk or a combination of milk and lemon juice.
 I don't always have buttermilk on hand, so I use the milk and lemon juice hack.